 Step 5: Recovery

-Patients rest for 30β60 minutes in a recovery area.
+Patients rest for 30–60 minutes post-procedure.

 Types of Endoscopy in Malaysia & Their Uses